Plants

 • Load shift4.js and Google Pay API JavaScript library [1]

-• Setup Shift4.js with your public key [2]
+• Setup Shift4.js with your public key and merchant ID [2]

-• Initialize Google's PaymentClient with proper environment [3]
+• Initialize Google's PaymentClient with a proper environment [3]

 • Setup payment button [4]